Self-supervised Audio Teacher-Student Transformer for Both Clip-level and Frame-level Tasks: Results

 Fig. \ref{fig:length} shows the normalized performance of each task as a function of segment length, where two segments are used.
-We can see that the performance measures increase along with the increasing of segment length until 6 seconds.
-This further verifies our findings: i) when transformer encoder is used, increasing the segment length helps to learn more information; ii) when two segments are used, the segment length should be set to make the segments share a proper amount of overlap, and have a proper difficulty for matching them as a positive pair.
+We can observe that as the segment length increases, the performance metrics continue to improve until they reach a maximum at 6 seconds.
+This further verifies our findings: i) when Transformer encoder is used, increasing the segment length helps to learn more information; ii) when two segments are used, the segment length should be set to make the segments share a proper amount of overlap, and have a proper difficulty for matching them as the same sample.